-You've saved and planned for months or even years.
-Your dream trip to another country is just around the corner.
+You have saved and planned for months, and your dream trip to another country is just around the corner.
 You know you will enjoy the experience more if you can talk with people, order your own food and feel as though you fit in, but you don't know how to speak the local language.
-You may wonder whether you are you too old to learn the basics of a new language or whether you can afford to do so.
+You may wonder whether you are too old to learn the basics of a new language or whether you can afford to do so.

 It turns out that there are many cost-effective ways to learn a new language, ranging from smartphone apps to traditional classes.
 As you explore your language learning options, look for opportunities to acquire a travel vocabulary.
 Focus on learning the words you would use when making introductions, asking for directions, getting around, ordering food and getting help.

 Here are six ways to learn the basics of a new language before your trip begins.

 This free language learning program is fun and easy to use, and you can work with Duolingo on your home computer or your smartphone.
 Short lessons help you learn to read, speak and listen to the language you are learning.
 Duolingo incorporates videogame technology to make learning a new language fun.
 High school and university language teachers incorporate Duolingo into their course requirements, but you can download and use this popular language learning program on your own.

 Back in the days of cassette tapes and boom boxes, the Pimsleur® Method focused on the best ways to acquire a new language.
 Dr. Paul Pimsleur developed his language learning tapes after researching how children learn to express themselves.
 Today, Pimsleur language courses are available online, on CDs and via smartphone apps.
 While you can buy CDs and downloadable lessons from Pimsleur.com, you may be able to borrow Pimsleur CDs or cassette tapes for free from your local library.